 Fulfill your adrenaline needs on world class mountain bike trails, BMX trax or our skatepark

 Looking for Something a Little Shorter and More Affordable?

 $25 late fee for participants not paid in full after April 30th of year attending

 Appalachian Adventure is a shorter-term camping and activity program for those registered in Scouts, BSA; Venturing, BSA & Exploring, BSA.
 The unit can participate in advancement and open programs throughout the Scott Summit Center similar to the Justice Scout Camp, but on a shorter timeline.
 This is a great first taste of what the Summit Bechtel Reserve and National Scout Camp has to offer and could be paired with other activities in the New River Gorge area as a great long weekend or week-long trip for your group.
 Units may choose from a Sunday to Wednesday session or a Wednesday to Saturday session.
 For more information, reservations, documentation, and promo materials click here!

 The Council Adventure Partnership serves as an adventure program for a local council camp for Scouts, Venturers and Explorers ages 13 and up.
 Scouts begin and end their week at their council resident camp with their unit.
 However, rather than participating in that camp’s program during the week they are transported in a council contingent to the National Scout Camp.
 Interested groups should encourage their council Program Director, Camp Director, or Scout Executive to contact the Summit Bechtel Reserve about taking advantage of this opportunity.
 More info can be found here!

-Note: These programs do not include open access to high adventure venues (ie- The “Big” Zip, Barrels, Rocks, etc).
+Note: These programs do not include open access to high adventure venues (ie- The Barrels, Rocks, The Park, etc).
 Groups interested in Council Contingents or unit reservations for the Paul R. Christen National High Adventure Base should visit this page.